 Application Servers can in addition subscribe to the S-CSCF Registration Event Package.
-This provides a mechanism for the Application Server to discover all the implicitly registered public user identities without requiring multiple Register requests to be sent to the Application Server.
+This provides a mechanism for the Application Server to discover all the implicitly registered public user identities without requiring multiple Register requests to be sent to the Application Server and to obtain the current capabilities of the UE as well as be notified about refresh registrations and de-registrations.
 The S-CSCF will send NOTIFY requests to the Application Server that has subscribed to the registration event package for the registered public user identity.